-We often relate excess weight to poor health and in this way, we relate calories to excess weight, but did you know that you can be thin and still have nutritional problems?
+We often talk about being overweight with poor health and in this way, we relate calories to being overweight, but did you know you can be thin and still have nutritional problems?

-Calories are the energy that gives us a food, when we ingest them in excess, the body stores them in the form of fat mass causing that health problem that we know as obesity, in theory, if we care or count the calories we consume not Having an excess, we should be thin, but, not everything in the healthy diet are calories.
+Calories are the energy that food gives us when we ingest it in excess, the body stores them in the form of fat mass that causes that health problem that we know as obesity, in theory, if we worry or count the calories we consume without having an excess, we must be thin, but not everything in the healthy diet is calories.

-Nutritional quality is the characteristics of a food judging by the amount of nutrients and their variety, for example, a handful of candies can be rich in carbohydrates and provide the same amount of calories, a regular apple but without a doubt, the second is more nutritionally rich.
+Nutritional quality are the characteristics of a food judging by the amount of nutrients and its variety, for example, a handful of sweets can be rich in carbohydrates and provide the same amount of calories, a normal apple but without a doubt, the second is more nutritionally rich

-Finally, the amount is important, since, some foods with fewer calories can be eaten in more abundance than those that are hyper caloric.
+Finally, quantity is important, since some foods with fewer calories can be eaten in large quantities than those that are hypercaloric.

 Read also :

-A very common doubt in nutrition is if in fact, it is possible to eat everything and still be healthy, the answer is yes, but, it is not as simple as that.
+A very common question in nutrition is whether, in fact, it is possible to eat everything and still be healthy, the answer is yes, but it is not as simple as that.

-The variety in the diet is important, is indeed one of the characteristics of healthy eating, this is because the more food we include in our diet, the more variety of nutrients we get from it.
+The variety in the diet is important, in fact it is one of the characteristics of a healthy diet, this is because the more food we include in our diet, the more variety of nutrients we get from it.

-The problem is that in order to include all foods and that our diet remains healthy, most of our food should be healthy and not the other way around.
+The problem is that to include all foods and to keep our diet healthy, most of our food must be healthy and not the other way around.

-Foods that should be plentiful in a healthy diet are fresh vegetables, the vegetables diet like cucumber, lettuce, radishes, tomatoes, broccoli, and cauliflower, among others.
-Fruits are also recommended in abundance, such as apple, kiwi, melon, papaya, grapes, pineapple, grapefruit, orange and more.
+Foods that should be abundant in a healthy diet are fresh vegetables, the vegetable diet such as cucumber, lettuce, radishes, tomatoes, broccoli and cauliflower, among others.
+Fruits are also recommended in abundance, such as apple, kiwi, melon, papaya, grapes, pineapple, grapefruit, orange, and more.

-Meats and proteins like milk, egg, can be included in the diet in moderation and prefer lean ones.
+Meats and proteins such as milk and eggs can be included in the diet in moderation and lean are preferred.

 Consume few fats and always prefer those of vegetable origin, while in the case of sugars, they should be avoided as much as possible.

-Junk food, rich in sugars, fried foods and all those foods and preparations that we consider unhealthy can be included in a healthy diet whenever it is done sporadically and in small portions.
+Junk food, rich in sugars, fried foods and all those foods and preparations that we consider unhealthy can be included in a healthy diet as long as it is done sporadically and in small portions.

-It is not convenient to eat a diet rich in junk food or unhealthy foods even if we have perfectly calculated calories, since although we could manage to take care of our weight in this way; we are not taking care of our nutrition.
+It is not advisable to eat a diet rich in junk food or unhealthy foods, even if we have perfectly calculated calories, since although we could control our weight in this way; We are not concerned with our nutrition.